furniture wood source low tables & stools benches boxes & chests chairs

 This large oak had extensive centre-rot and would normally be earmarked for fire-wood.
 Cleaving around this area rescued the majority of timber... just wide enough for boxes and small tables.

 I've always accepted that discovery of character within a log is part of the creative risk and occasional surprise.
-It might be a large knot or meandering twisted grain.
+The gentle flow of grain might be interupted suddenly around a knot.
 It's probably why I've usually worked speculatively, rather than to commission.

-Found on the outskirts of my village, these sections of a storm damaged oak are probably of the last big tree I will cleave for furniture.
-They measure about 1m in dia. and length.
+Found on the outskirts of my village, these sections of a storm damaged oak measure about 1m in dia. and length.
 The wood is as good as I've found after some 30 years of cleaving oak.
 It's sinewy, strong and splits reliably along medullary rays.

 My intention has been to display the beauty of the material and follow the grain.
-Leaving evidence of raw riven textures and a subtle pattern of hand-tool marks is an extra feature to the art.
+Leaving evidence of raw riven textures and a subtle pattern of hand-tool marks is an added feature when the wood grain allows.